Samuel Bowles (journalist): Career

-In 1844, Bowles convinced his father to expand the newspaper to include a daily edition.
+In 1844, Bowles convinced father to expand the newspaper to include a daily edition.
 At the time, "daily journalism ... was pioneering work, calling for an exhausting expenditure of personal energy."
 The first issue of the Daily Evening Republican was published on March 27, 1844.
 Bowles took on general management of the daily newspaper, while his father continued to publish the weekly edition.
 The daily paper started with no advertisers and no subscribers.
 It lost $200 its first year, and only had 200 subscribers after two years.
 By comparison, the Weekly Republican started with a circulation of 350 copies.
 Not giving up, Bowles pivoted.

 The Republican became a morning paper in December 1845.
 That change required its editors to work through the night.
 His father devoted more attention to the business office and finances, while Baldwin took on expanded editorial duties for both the daily and weekly Republican.
 He was assisted by writer and poet Dr. Josiah Gilbert Holland as editor.
 After two years, Holland purchased a 25% interest in the newspaper for $3,500.
 In addition to news, the Republican covered art, charity, farming, literature, local life, religious news, and social affairs, along with poetry, short fiction, political editorials, and sermons.
 By the fourth year, the morning edition of the Republican had 800 subscribers—giving it the largest circulation of any daily newspaper in New England, outside of Boston.
 Bowles reinvested profits into equipment and larger facilities.

 In 1851 his father died, and the entire management of the newspaper went to the 25-year-old Bowles.
 He was involved in all aspects of the paper's operations and retained primary editorial control for most of his career.
 He gained a reputation "as an industrious, bold, and fearless journalist".
 In 1855, he expanded the paper from a single sheet to a double sheet.
 The paper gained a national reputation even though it remained mostly regional, focusing on Springfield and surrounding towns.
 Circulation grew to more than 5,000 for the daily edition and more than 10,000 for the weekly edition.
 The New York Tribune called it "the best and ablest country journal published on the continent".